OpenAg Wiki Archive

 It also reads configuration from a number of other ROS parameters as

-.
-It also accepts an upper_limit
+Kd.
+It also accepts an upper_limit and lower_limit to bound the

-defines a limit for the integrator
+control effort output. windup_limit defines a limit for the integrator

-can be used to apply a deadband to
+of the control loop. deadband_width can be used to apply a deadband to

 the control effors.
 Specifically, commands with absolute value less than

-will be changed to 0.
+deadband_width will be changed to 0.

 Configuration via Fixture